starwit-trainings/python-ai-cv/04-AI-tools/ai.md

 # Chapter 4 - AI tool chain: training & running models
 ---
 # Overview
+This section provides fundamentals on how to label training data, how to run trainings and how to apply trained models.
 * CV example
   * Yolov8 detection, segmentation, poses
   * train/execute custom model